 Women who are currently pregnant may want to read the Royal College of Gynaecologists (RCOG) statement

-Reopening of the service delivered by Shropshire and Mid Wales Fertility Centre
+Fertility Service delivered by Shropshire and Mid Wales Fertility Centre

-You will appreciate that due to social distancing guidelines that unfortunately we are not going to be able to see our “normal” numbers of patients from the outset and that there will inevitably be delays to your treatment as we catch up.
+You will appreciate that due to social distancing guidelines that unfortunately we are not going to be able to see our “normal” numbers of patients from the outset and that there may continue to be some delays to your treatment as we work through these unprecedented times.
 Clinic staff are doing everything they can to get everyone seen as quickly and as safely as possible and we appreciate your patience.